 Airport Zoning Regulations applying to the lands in the vicinity of the site were approved by the federal government in 2004.
 These regulations apply to a substantial area of land within Markham and Noise Exposure Forecasts have also been established for the site.
-In addition, an area of land in northern Markham, remains subject to a Provincial Minister's Zoning Order dating from 1972, that controls the use of land within the

-Section 7.1.7 preamble and Sections 7.1.7.1 to 7.1.7.7 subject to Area/Site Specific Appeal No. 19 (Issues 258, 260, 262)
+In addition, an area of land in northern Markham, remains subject to a Provincial Minister's Zoning Order dating from 1972, that controls the use of land within the Order area.
+Policies respecting the Airport Zoning Regulations and the Minister's Zoning Order are contained in Sections 3.4.2.8 and 10.10 of this Section 7.1.7 preamble and Sections 7.1.7.1 to 7.1.7.7 subject to Area/Site Specific Appeal No. 19 (Issues 258, 260, 262)